“The only way to know whether you have

 What is low-density lipoprotein (LDL)?

 DotS the definition of LDL may vary.
-In High Cholesterol – Symptoms, Causes & Levels: What Is Cholesterol?
-What Are the Types? the BHF explain:
+In High Cholesterol – Symptoms, Causes & Levels: Types of Cholesterol the BHF explain:

 “You may also have heard ‘bad’ cholesterol being called ‘LDL’ cholesterol.
 This used to be the main measure of harmful types of cholesterol, but we now know that other forms of non-HDL cholesterol can also affect your health”.6